Plataforma sobre Adaptación al Cambio Climático en España

 Image author: Dirección General del Agua.
 Confederación del Tajo

-The Manzanares River, as it passes through the historic Royal Site of El Pardo, has undergone various hydromorphological alterations over the years, profoundly transformed both the riverbed and its banks.
-These transformations have resulted in the significant loss of fluvial space, habitats diversity, both longitudinal and transversal connectivity of the river, and public accessibility to its banks.
+The Manzanares River, as it passes through the historic Royal Site of El Pardo, has undergone various hydromorphological alterations over the years, which profoundly transformed both the riverbed and its banks.
+These transformations resulted in the significant loss of river space, habitat diversity, both longitudinal and transverse connectivity of the river, and public accessibility to its banks.

-In response to these challenges and in compliance with the European Union's Water Framework Directive, an ambitious restoration project has been initiated with the aim of improving the river ecological status.
-This project is aligned with the environmental objectives of the Hydrological Plan of the Tagus Hydrographic Demarcation and has the collaboration of National Heritage, which manages the Monte de El Pardo.
-The focus is on rehabilitating and enhancing this section of the river, which extends from the Pardo Reservoir to the confluence with the Trofa stream, covering approximately six kilometres.
+In response to these challenges and in compliance with the EU Water Framework Directive, an ambitious restoration project was initiated with the aim of improving the ecological status of the river.
+This project was aligned with the environmental objectives of the Hydrological Plan of the Tagus Hydrographic Demarcation and had the collaboration of Patrimonio Nacional, which manages Monte de El Pardo.
+The focus was on rehabilitating and enhancing this stretch of the river, which extends from the Pardo reservoir to the confluence with the Trofa stream, covering approximately six kilometres.

-This segment of the Manzanares River is catalogued in the Hydrological Plan as a water body of a "Highly Modified" nature.
-The intervention seeks not only to restore the river´s natural conditions but also to better adapt it to the expected effects of climate change, such as reduced flows and the increase in the frequency and intensity of extreme weather events.
-In addition, the recovery of an area of great environmental and cultural value is pursued, improving biodiversity, ecological functionality, and the public experience of the river.
+This segment of the Manzanares River was catalogued in the Hydrological Plan as a body of water of a "Very Modified" nature.
+The intervention sought not only to restore the river's natural conditions but also to better adapt it to the expected effects of climate change, such as reduced flows and an increase in the frequency and intensity of extreme weather events.
+In addition, it sought to restore an area of great environmental and cultural value, improving biodiversity, ecological functionality, and the public experience of the river.

-The project directly addresses river restoration needs by implementing management practices that include reconfiguring the riverbed, restoring riparian vegetation, and improving the river's connectivity and accessibility for citizens and local wildlife.
-The techniques applied seek to reverse the negative impacts of past human interventions and create a more resilient and dynamic river corridor that can withstand current and future pressures.
+The project directly addressed river restoration needs by implementing management practices that included reconfiguring the riverbed, restoring riparian vegetation, and improving the river's connectivity and accessibility for citizens and local wildlife.
+The techniques applied have sought to reverse the negative impacts of past human interventions and create a more resilient and dynamic river corridor that could withstand current and future pressures.

-With a vision towards long-term sustainability, this project not only improves the ecological status of the Manzanares River, but also serves as a model for future river restoration initiatives in other similar contexts, both nationally and internationally.
-The results of this project are expected to contribute significantly to the science of river restoration and integrated watershed management, providing valuable lessons on the interaction between human activities and river systems in urban and peri-urban environments.
+With a vision towards long-term sustainability, this project not only improved the ecological status of the Manzanares River, but also served as a model for future river restoration initiatives in other similar contexts, both nationally and internationally.
+The results of this project were expected to contribute significantly to the science of river restoration and integrated watershed management, providing valuable lessons on the interaction between human activities and river systems in urban and peri-urban settings.

 Case Study Description